-The statement about doing "real time" processing with an FFT algorithm is not really true, since the DFT requires an entire block of input samples to be available before processing can begin.
+The concept of doing "real time" processing with an FFT algorithm is not really true, since the DFT requires an entire block of input samples to be available before processing can begin.
 So, rather than being able to run the processing algorithm on the fly as each waveform sample arrives as we might with a direct form digital filter, it will be necessary to buffer a block of samples and then start the first FFT while still receiving the new samples as they arrive from the A/D and providing the output samples to the D/A. This inherent delay, or processing latency, is separate from the time required to compute the FFT itself.
-The Matlab implementation will be run on stored data anyway, so the real time processing latency is not an issue here.
+The Matlab implementation will be run on stored data anyway, so the real time processing latency is not an issue for this particular lab experiment.